 Exceptions to the required living arrangements for minor parents are allowed as follows:

-If a minor parent claims to meet one of the reasons for exemption, use an appropriate source of verification, which would include a written statement by the applicant/participant to establish that the reason for exemption exists.
+If a minor parent claims to meet one of the reasons for exemption (see 0255.005.00 Individuals Exempt From Participating in Work Activities), use an appropriate source of verification, which would include a written statement by the applicant/participant to establish that the reason for exemption exists.